Pontypool and New Inn railway station: Facilities

 The station has limited facilities due to its small size today and lack of great commuter use.
 There is a shelter that serves both sides of the island platform, digital CIS displays, a payphone and a customer help point.
-Tickets must be bought prior to travel using the ticket machine at the entrance, as the station is unmanned.
+Tickets must be bought prior to travel using the ticket machine at the entrance, as the station is unstaffed.
 There is no level access, as the only means of reaching the platform is via a staircase from the subway passing beneath the tracks en route to/from the main entrance and car park on Station Road.

 In 2017, £500,000 refurbishment works were undertaken on the parking area outside the station.
 With a growth in commuters there was a need to increase the number parking bays.
 A consultation process was also undertaken to look into the option of opening a larger car park on the opposite side of the current one.
 The proposal was to utilise vacant scrub land and create a new larger car park that joined the A4042 dual carriageway that runs parallel to the station.

-As of September 2018 no decision has been made.
+An accessible footbridge with lifts, that is connected to the new park and ride area and station platform, was completed in the summer of 2024 but its opening has been delayed due to some outstanding issues, mainly around platform gradients and drainage.
+After a planned opening in January 2025 did not materialise, it was eventually opened on 28 February 2025.